Ep #19: Thought Management

 - What to do after you notice how your thoughts make you feel.

-- What type of questions you should be asking your brain that will produce the answers that will benefit you.
+- What types of questions you should be asking your brain that will produce the answers that will benefit you.

 - Three steps to reprogramming your brain and changing your thinking.